katmutua/admission_controller/README.md

 # admission_controller

-- How to create an admission controller in Kubernetes
+This repo covers how to create an admission controller in Kubernetes

 Two types of admission controllers
   - Validating admission controller: